 State licensing procedures should include guidelines that facilitate the prompt issuance of licenses once an applicant passes a test.
 Elements might include:

 Pass/fail notices should be issued at exam sites upon completion of the exam.
-If an applicant has not achieved a passing score, the applicant should receive immediate notification of failure.
+Applicants having not achieved a passing score, should receive immediate notification of failure.
 States vary as to whether successful completion is reported with a precise score or merely an indication that the candidate passed the exam.
 When a candidate does not pass the exam, the state should provide the precise score and the percentage of questions in each subject area that the applicant answered incorrectly.

-If a state issues a paper license, and if it has been predetermined that an applicant has met all requirements necessary for licensure, including any required fingerprint report, a license should be issued at the exam site, or within 48 hours of completing all necessary requirements.

-The state should send an email or other timely communication to a candidate to whom a license has been issued outside the test site or provide information to applicants as to how to check online.

-Within 24 hours of license issuance, the new licensee’s information should be added to the state’s database, and the updated status should be sent to the National Insurance Producer Registry (NIPR).

-The states should work with their vendors to report aggregate results in a way that is more uniform with other states.
+The states should work with their vendors to report aggregate results in a way that is more consistent with reporting done by other states.

 First-time pass rates should be maintained and made available to the public.
 First-time pass rates are defined as the percentage of candidates who pass the whole test the first time.

-In performing background checks, the use of an electronic process should be required whenever possible.

-In those states requiring fingerprints, where possible, exam sites should have the capability to collect electronic fingerprints.

 Retesting or Notice of Failure

 A state licensing plan should include a method to facilitate prompt retesting of applicants who have failed a test.
 The “non-passing” notice should break scores out by each subject area.
-If the candidate requests to make another attempt, an examination should be made available within a reasonable time period.
+If the candidate requests to make another attempt, an examination should be made available within a reasonable time.